dduneau/website/content/project/HeteroPlast/index.md

 ---
-title: Phenotypic plasicity as generator of phenotypic variation
+title: Phenotypic plasticity as generator of phenotypic variation
 summary: Genetic variation is the raw material for evolution.
 We pertain to study how phenotypic plasticity generates phenotypic heterogeneity, its genetic basis, and how it can explain variation in host-parasite interactions.

 tags: